rpolicastro/ChIPseq/README.md

 ## Creating Sample Sheet

 In order to keep track of samples, this workflow requires the creation of a sample sheet.
-An example sheet 'samples.txt' is provided in the main repository directory.
+An example sheet 'samples.txt' is provided in the 'DOCS' repository directory.
 It is important to follow exact formatting of this sheet, as the information within it is used in various stages of the workflow.

 | Column | Description |
 | ------ | ----------- |